 College graduates from the class of 2020 who took out student loans borrowed $29,927 on average, according to data reported to U.S. News in its annual survey.
 That's around $5,000 more than borrowers from the class of 2010 had to shoulder – representing a 20% increase in the amount students borrow.

-We are currently helping several students at Kennesaw State University obtain their degrees and get started on their career path without the debt of room and board.
-Each student donates $250 per month to The Rescue Crew and volunteers at least 6 hours per month in exchange for their private quarters and shared bathroom.
-GPA of a 2,8 is required to apply.
+We are currently helping several students at Kennesaw State University and Chattahoochee Technical College obtain their degrees and get started on their career path without the debt of room and board.